EdwinKassier/dwml-backend-flask/README.md

 ## Introduction

-Dude Where's My Lambo answers the question: If I had bought a crypto currency when it first appeared on the public exchange, would I have enough money to buy a lambo if I sold my coins in the last month?
+Project Delos answers the question: If I had bought a crypto currency when it first appeared on the public exchange, would I have enough money to buy a lambo if I sold my coins in the last month?

 This is the Flask backend version for the system